 The Nautilus Composer-Librettist Studio is designed to provide an opportunity for five writers and five composers to work with five professional performers, exploring the possibilities and basic elements of music-theater.
 The studio focuses on the process of collaboration through a series of brief exploratory assignments for the writers and composers.
 The exercises are then sight-read by the performers in brief working sessions.
 The participants rotate partners, and the process is repeated four more times.
 Within the two-week period, all composers work with all writers and all performers.
 Toward the end of the studio, an informal reading of all the compositions is held.

 The studio is co-directed by Ben Krywosz (Artistic Director of Nautilus Music-Theater) and music director Roger Ames, who have collaborated on this Studio since 1986.
 All working sessions will be held at the Nautilus Studio in Lowertown Saint Paul.
 It is not intended as a developmental session for existing pieces, but concentrates more on the collaborative process, nurturing relationships and suggesting ways that writers, composers, and performers can work together.
 The collaborative atmosphere of the studio is relatively free from the performance pressures usually associated with the commercial musical theater or opera field.
-First created in 1984, Krywosz has conducted 62 studios around the country in such cities as New York (through New Dramatists), San Francisco, Washington, Chicago, Portland, Los Angeles, and Miami.
+First created in 1984, Krywosz has conducted 64 studios around the country in such cities as New York (through New Dramatists), San Francisco, Washington, Chicago, Portland, Los Angeles, and Miami.
 All the studios have nurtured collaborative teams that have gone on to develop and produce new work.ed collaborative teams that have gone on to develop and produce new work.

 Composers and writers are selected through a highly competitive application process, and must be current residents of Minnesota.
 No previous experience creating opera or musical theater is necessary.
 Artists creating in all genres and styles are invited to apply.

 In order to fill out this form and submit your application online, you must have a Gmail account (which is free and easy to set up).
 Alternatively, you can send us an email us at